Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 - Eat at least five servings of fruits and vegetables daily and eat less red meat.
 Decrease fat intake.

-- Tell your doctor about supplements you take.
+- Tell your doctor about the supplements you take.
 Some of these may decrease the PSA level.
-A recent large study found that selenium and vitamin E, once thought to decrease risk of prostate cancer, have no effect.

 - Exercise regularly